-AI Applications in Veterinary Science and Animal Husbandry in India
+AI Applications in Veterinary Science and Animal Husbandry in India( AI must be changed to Artificial Intelligence)(abbreviation is prohibited in title)

-Abstract
+Abstract (All references must be deleted from abstract)

 Artificial Intelligence is rapidly transforming various sectors, and veterinary science and animal husbandry are no exception (Akinsulie et al., 2024).
 This review explores the current landscape of AI applications in these fields within the Indian context, where livestock plays a crucial role in the economy (Sasidhar, 2002).
 We examine the use of AI in disease diagnostics (Owens et al., 2023), precision livestock farming (Pawar et al., 2024), and optimizing animal health and welfare (Priya et al., 2022).
 Challenges specific to India, such as data availability (Mohan et al., 2021) and technology adoption (Al-Badrani et al., 2024), are addressed, along with ethical considerations.
 Finally, we highlight opportunities for future research and development to promote the responsible and effective implementation of AI in veterinary science and animal husbandry in India (Akbarein et al., 2025).